hrecht/censusapi/README.md

 For more details, see [Getting started with censusapi](https://hrecht.github.io/censusapi/articles/getting-started.html) and the package's [website](https://hrecht.github.io/censusapi/index.html).

 ## Installation
-Currently, `censusapi` is available on Github.
-A future CRAN release is planned.
+Get the latest stable release from CRAN: `install.packages("censusapi")`

-Install the package from Github using devtools:
+Install the latest development version of `censusapi` from Github using `devtools`:
 ```R
 # install.packages("devtools")
 devtools::install_github("hrecht/censusapi")